Stability of Accuracy for the Training of DNNs Via the Uniform Doubling Condition: Main results and numerical implementation

 After generating a data set, it is split into training and testing subsets.
 The number of training samples is also chosen randomly, within a range of $100$ to the total number of samples in the data set.
 This random selection process ensures that the trained DNNs are exposed to varying amounts of training data, enabling the analysis of the relationship between the doubling condition, loss, and accuracy of the DNNs under different training scenarios.

 For each of the generated data sets, the code trains a DNN and evaluates its performance in terms of loss and accuracy.
 The SUCD is then checked for the training data sets, and $\bar{\beta}$ is calculated for the training data.
 The results are collected and sorted by the size of $\bar{\beta}$.
+For an example of the SUCD applied to a data set, see Fig. \ref{SUDC_example1}.

 The code proceeds to plot various graphs to visualize the relationships between the doubling condition, loss, and accuracy of the DNNs.